Raj Chada

 Rajesh Chada, known as Raj Chada, is a lawyer and Labour politician in England.
 He was the Leader of Camden London Borough Council from 2005 to 2006 and a councillor for Gospel Oak between 2002 and 2006.

 He is a top criminal solicitor specialising in defending protesters and he is regularly quoted in the national press.
 He has been covered in major newspapers for defending 300 Extinction Rebellion activists, the Stansted Fifteen, nine Black Lives Matter protesters at Heathrow, protesters at DSEI, UK Uncut's sit-in in Fortnum and Masons, and Johnny Marbles.
+He has also acted successfully for Greta Thunberg and other activists, protesting against the fossil fuel industry.

 He is described by Chambers and Partners as having "a strong reputation for his work representing political protesters and other individuals charged with public order offences" and was named the Legal Aid Practitioners Criminal Lawyer of the Year in 2012.